mimetic/mbox-to-json/README.md

 >>>>>>> 4cd45ef (Readme updated)

 ## Install
-Download the repository, go to the directory, and use pip to install it into your Python environment (while first upgrading pip).
+Download the repository, e.g., to your Git directory.
+Use pip to install it into your Python environment.
 ```
-pip install --upgrade pip
+pip install /Users/david/Git/mbox-to-json
 ```

 ## Usage \- Help Function